-One of the most asked questions I get is how we make our chalkboards and whiteboards.
-If you are thinking of adding one to your child's space, this will be the easiest DIY that you do and all of the products are available for online shopping with delivery!
-I designed this set up under our stairs when we renovated our basement.
+One of the most asked questions I get as a Children's Playroom Designer is how we make our chalkboards and whiteboards.
+If you are thinking of adding one to your child's space, this will be the easiest DIY that you do and all of the products are available online with delivery!
+I designed this setup under our stairs when we renovated our basement.
 The final touches including our chalkboard and white board were the perfect touch for our little nook!

 I purchased two of these 24 x 35 3/4 Ribba Picture Frames from Ikea.
 One for a magnetic chalk board and one for a white board.

 For the magnetic chalkboard, we used 3 coats of magnetic paint

 Be sure to remove the plastic film covering and use a foam roller to paint each coat right onto the plastic "glass" part of the frame.
 It dries to the touch in 30 minutes after 30 minutes apply the second coat.
 For best results apply three thin coats.

 Once all three coats are complete, the next step is to apply two thin coats of the chalkboard paint Again using a foam roller that provides a smooth finish.
 Chalkboard paint comes in a variety of colours, but I prefer black as magnets tend to eventually scratch the surface.